A multidisciplinary team dedicated to protecting children

 Pamela Bravo graduated with her Master’s in Social Work from the University of Maryland with a clinical concentration in behavioral health.
-She has an extensive professional background within the criminal justice system working with various immigrant populations.
-Pamela joined The Tree House in 2017, where she assists victims and their families in navigating the complex criminal justice system dealing with crisis situations such as domestic violence, substance abuse, loss of income, and homelessness.
+She has an extensive professional background working with various immigrant populations within the criminal justice system.
+Pamela joined The Tree House in 2017, where she assists victims and their families in navigating the complex criminal justice system and dealing with crisis situations such as domestic violence, substance abuse, loss of income, and homelessness.
 Pamela provides services in English and Spanish.

 Why do you work at the Tree House?
 “I decided to work at the Tree House because I wanted to help support and empower victims of abuse and their families during times of crisis.”

 Laura Casanas joined the Tree House, CAC as an Administrative Assistant in 2018.
-Laura became a Certified Interpreter, which enables her to help children and parents that are non-English speakers get the help they need from being victims of maltreatment of domestic and sexual abuse, and neglect.
-As an Administrative Assistant for the Tree House, Laura works to anticipate the needs of our Team andto ensure a productive and positive working environment to benefit our patients, clients, and partner organizations.
+She became a Certified Interpreter, which enables her to help children and parents that are non-English speakers get the help they need after being victims of domestic and sexual abuse, and neglect.
+Laura is now the Office Manager, and she is the heart that keeps all the moving parts at the Tree House working together.

 Why do you work at the Tree House?
 “It makes my heart happy knowing that somehow, I can contribute to getting smiles from the kids…and they keep me feeling young!”